 Grasslands Loop

 The second hike of the day was to do the Grassland Loop & Oak Canyon out in Mission Trails.
 The Oak Canyon portion was one of the hikes I recommended for my synagogue’s Stepping Into Israel hiking challenge.
-I decided to add in the Grasslands Loop for a change of scenery while doing it.
+I decided to add the Grasslands Loop for a change of scenery while doing it.
 The skies were still grey and a light mist was falling as I set off.
-Since almost all this hike has no shade, this was welcomed hiking weather.
+Since almost all of this hike has no shade, this was welcomed hiking weather.
 The trail was mostly empty, in part due to the weather.
 The stream was once again dry.
 Making my way back to the car, I passed a nice collection of morteros.
 Once back at the car, I headed off to grab lunch and then my third hike of the day.

 I am an avid peak bagger, sometimes backpacker, and former sea kayaker living in San Diego.
 In 2019, I became the third person to complete the San Diego 100 Peak Challenge.
 Not stopping with that accomplishment, I set my sights on the harder San Diego Sierra Club 100 Peak list, which I completed in 2021.
 In addition, I have conquered several Six-Pack of Peaks challenges (SoCal, San Diego, Central Coast, and Arizona-Winter).
 Beyond attempting the San Diego Sierra Club 100 Peak list a second time, I am looking forward to exploring new summits and new adventures across the southwest.